Family, Humor, Travel

 Ella giving Mamie love

-I think she hugged Mamie and Papa the entire night. 🙂
+I think she hugged Mamie and Papa over and over the entire night.

 So here is the thing, I forgot to take pictures of the most important thing, besides fellowship with family: the food.